zinzy/zinzy.website-v2/_notes/mens liberation movement.md

 date: "2021-02-21"
 category: "Society"
 ---
 The men's liberation movement came on my radar in recent years as a healthy way of approaching the topic of The Patriarchy™.
-It's a growing, diverse movement of people who [[cultural criticism|criticize]] and question the surprisingly narrow boxes in which our societies tend to put men.
+It's a growing, diverse movement of people who  critique and question the surprisingly narrow boxes in which our societies tend to put men.
 When I got acquainted with [[standpoint theory]], two things dawned on me:

 1. Unlike what I've been taught — and what I in turn began to teach myself — cisgender, heterosexual, able-bodied, able-minded, educated, non-poor white men do not have a monopoly on the truth
 2. Western societies (and perhaps others, too) perpetuate that misconception at the expense of not only everyone who is not a cisgender, heterosexual, able-bodied, able-minded, educated, non-poor white man, but also at the expense of everyone who is